 OMN, DWET and Tigray Television were found to be the main supporters of the Sidama self-regional administration quest. seen in the recent political narratives, TPLF and the ADP are in different political blocs22.
 They have recently been in a political row23.
-Some writers (e.g. Semir, 2019) note that the clash in the Qimant area is a proxy war between the Tigray (led by TPLF) and Amhara states (led by ADP).
+The clash in the Qimant area is often perceived as a proxy war between the Tigray (led by TPLF) and Amhara states (led by ADP).
 This might be one of the reasons that DW pays much attention to the case of Qimant.
-In this particular story, one can arguably see that the media in Tigray are seizing a kind of position that fits with the interests of the political elites of its region, particularly the ruling party, TPLF, to meet the interests of its ethnic group.
+In this particular story, one can arguably see that the media in Tigray are seizing a position that fits with the interests of the political elites of the region, particularly the ruling party, TPLF.
 Hence, the station frames the story to portray the Qimant people as the victims of the 'atrocious attack' of the Amhara police force.

 The attachment between the media (DW and Tigray Television) and the ethnic group (Qimant) is also reflected in other ways.
 DW seemingly reports the case of Qimant to expose the malfeasance of the Amhara regional government in particular, and its people in general.
-The close collaboration between TPLF and Qimant comes out as a tactical alliance which also can be used by the affiliated media to send negative messages that can undermine the Amhara regional state and the ruling party ADP, as they are not having an amicable relationship with
+The close collaboration between TPLF and Qimant comes out as a tactical alliance which also can be used by the affiliated media to send negative messages that can undermine the Amhara regional state and the ruling party ADP, as they are not having an amicable relationship with TPLF.

-TPLF.